sentry-extensions/cyclops/README.md

     ################################# Performance ##################################

-    ## Cyclops will try to send the errors it receives to [sentry](http://getsentry.com) as fast as possible.
+    ## Cyclops will try to send the errors it receives to sentry as fast as possible.
-    ## This is done using a percentile average of 90% of the last [sentry](http://getsentry.com) requests
+    ## This is done using a percentile average of 90% of the last sentry requests
     ## time.
-If those requests were serviced in 30ms average, then Cyclops will
+If those requests were serviced in 30ms average, then cyclops will
     ## keep sending requests every 30ms.
 This setting specify a maximum interval
-    ## in miliseconds to send requests to [sentry](http://getsentry.com).
+    ## in miliseconds to send requests to sentry.
     ## Defaults to: 1000
     #MAX_DUMP_INTERVAL = 1000

     ## In order to calculate the average requests, Cyclops keeps track of the times
-    ## of the last requests sent to [sentry](http://getsentry.com).
+    ## of the last requests sent to sentry.
 This setting specifies the maximum
     ## number of requests to average.
     ## Defaults to: 5000
     #MAX_REQUESTS_TO_AVERAGE = 5000